DanLongo19/HW-Burger/README.md

 # HW-Burger

 I cannot get my app to work so I haven't been able to properly style it with CSS.
 I believe it is an issue with connecting to MySQL (or JawsDB in Heroku).
-Below is my error...
+I reworked some of my connection.query functions, but now am getting the below...

-TypeError: connection.query is not a function
+TypeError: orm.all is not a function
-    at Object.all (/Users/dan_longo/Desktop/Bootcamp/HW-Burger/config/controllers/orm.js:6:16)
     at Object.all (/Users/dan_longo/Desktop/Bootcamp/HW-Burger/config/controllers/models/burger.js:7:9)
     at /Users/dan_longo/Desktop/Bootcamp/HW-Burger/config/controllers/burger_controller.js:9:12
     at Layer.handle [as handle_request] (/Users/dan_longo/Desktop/Bootcamp/HW-Burger/node_modules/express/lib/router/layer.js:95:5)